Start law school with exams in mind

 In law school, no one is impressed by your word bling.
 Less is more, especially when it gets right down to business.
 Legal writers are rewarded for conciseness, precision, sophisticated analysis, and effective communication.

-Hot tips for new (and not so new) legal writers in my recent article, First-year legal writing mistakes & how to avoid them, in the January 2016 edition of the ABA Student Lawyer.
+Hot tips for new (and not so new) legal writers in my article, First-year legal writing mistakes & how to avoid them, in the ABA Student Lawyer.
 New legal writers often carry college writing tactics with them to law school like inflating ideas, using fancy words (word bling!), and “more is more.”
 This idea inflation conflates with students wanting to “sound like a lawyer,” cranking out papers loaded with legalese and quotations.

 My article suggests a few easy fixes: cut to the chase, use your words, and lead your reader.
 Read all about it here.